drocheam/optrace/docs/source/usage/raytracer.rst

 **Example**

 Below you can find an example.
-A eye preset is loaded and flipped around the x-axis.
+An eye preset is loaded and flipped around the x-axis.
-A point source is added at the retina and the geometry is traced.
+A point source is added near the retina and the geometry is traced.

 .. testcode::